NinjaNumber/JuliaNguyen/index.md

 ---

 ### RouteRanger - A Trail Finder App
-_A school project of building an interactive database application web-app_
+_A school project of building an interactive database application_

 This project aims to develop a collaborative community-based database using sql and streammlit, which stores and displays all hiking trails across the United States for hikers, bikers, mountaineers and outdoor enthusiasts...